eddhurst/BirdCount/README.md

 ## Supports

-Runs on Fitbit SDK 4.2, so should run on the following devices.
+BirdCount has been developed for use with Fitbit SDK 4.2, and is compatible with the following devices.

-- Ionic (:heavy_check_mark: tested)
+- Ionic
 - Versa
 - Versa Light
 - Versa 2